Muhamad Khalid Jamlus

-Muhamad Khalid bin Jamlus (born 23 February 1977) is a retired Malaysian footballer.
+Muhamad Khalid bin Jamlus (born 23 February 1977) is a Malaysian former footballer.
 He is a former member of the Malaysian national team and also has played for the Pre-Olympic squad.
 In 2002, he went on trial with Eintracht Frankfurt.
 He is widely regarded as one of the best striker of Perak FA and was the club's all-time top goalscorer.

 Career

 Khalid first played for Perak FA President's Cup Team before being selected to join the Olympic 2000.
 After Olympic 2000 was disbanded, he left to play for his former club.
 During his first stint with Perak FA, he was a crowd favourite.
 However, doubts about his work-rate persisted throughout his stint with the Seladang.
 In 2005, Khalid signed for Selangor FA and starred in an attacking trio alongside Brian Diego Fuentes and Bambang Pamungkas, helping the club win a historic treble of Malaysia Premier League, Malaysia Cup and Malaysia FA Cup.

 He returned to Perak FA in time for the 2007 season.
 He forged a lethal partnership with Guinean Keita Mandjou, scoring 15 of the 36 goals that were scored between them.
 His efforts led him to become a front-runner for the Favourite Striker Award.

 Mandjou left at the start of the 2008 season, leaving Khalid to build a new partnership with Chilean Carlos Cáceres.
 Khalid managed to score 13 goals and emerged as Malaysian top scorer for 2 years consecutively.

 He left Perak FA along with his teammate Ahmad Azlan Zainal to join Kelantan FA for the 2009 season.
 He then left Kelantan FA to join ATM FA for the 2010 season, but his contract was terminated and he didn't made any appearance in league.
 Khalid returned to Kelantan FA for the 2011 season, however he was not retained in the team for the 2012 season.